dfinity/portal/docs/developer-docs/best-practices/considerations-for-nft-devs.md

     * Use `TrieMap` instead of `HashMap` to avoid the performance cliff of automatic resizing associated with HashMaps.
     * Use `Buffer` instead of `Array` if you need to dynamically resize the structure
     * Use `Blob` instead of `[Nat8]` for storing large binary assets
     * Consider using `Blob` instead of `[Nat8]` when sending or receiving Candid `vec nat8/blob` values.
-The choice is yours but `Blobs are 4x more compact and much less taxing on garbage collection (GC).
+The choice is yours but `Blobs` are 4x more compact and much less taxing on garbage collection (GC).
     * Consider storing large `Blob`s in stable memory, to reduce pressure on the GC even further, especially when the manual memory management of that Blob is simple (e.g. they are only added, never deleted).
     * Consider using the `compacting-gc` setting, especially in append-only scenarios, to allow access to larger heaps and reduce the cost of copying large, stationary objects.
 * Some advice for Rust developers:
     * Be careful with extensive use of `Vec<u8>` and hence the `String` type if you need to (de-)serialize state for upgrades.
     * Read [Roman’s blog post on effective Rust canisters](https://mmapped.blog/posts/01-effective-rust-canisters.html)

-A general article with [good practices for canister development by Joachim Breitner](https://www.joachim-breitner.de/blog/788-How_to_audit_an_Internet_Computer_canister).
+Another must-read is the general article on [good practices for canister development by Joachim Breitner](https://www.joachim-breitner.de/blog/788-How_to_audit_an_Internet_Computer_canister).

-To make sure you won’t get surprised, you can use the recently added [performance counter API](https://forum.dfinity.org/t/introducing-performance-counter-on-the-internet-computer/14027) to profile your canisters even before going live.
+To make sure you won’t get surprised by a high cycle burn rate or hitting an instruction limit, you can use the recently added [performance counter API](https://forum.dfinity.org/t/introducing-performance-counter-on-the-internet-computer/14027) to profile your canisters even before going live.
+Furthermore, a list of all costs on the IC can be found [here](../deploy/computation-and-storage-costs.md).

 ### Implement mechanisms to backup and restore state

 The IC itself does not yet support backup and restoration of the canister state, but it can be implemented in the canister itself.
 Regular backups are insurance against the worst-case scenario that a canister gets deallocated or there are issues with upgrading a canister.
+[This forum post](https://forum.dfinity.org/t/backup-restore-function-for-a-canister/12849/3) describes the approach [Distrikt](https://distrikt.app) is using.

 ### Consider using a dedicated service for storing the transaction history